fastoch/Nest-Full-Course/TUTO.md

 ```

 For the `findOne()` method, we need to use the "**unary plus operator**" `+` to convert the id parameter to a number.
-When we'll use the ParseIntPipe later on, the id will never be a string and we won't need the unary plus operator.
+When we'll use the `ParseIntPipe` later on, we won't need the unary plus operator (because `id` will be a number already).

 For the `create()` method, we're using the same 'user' type in both `users.service` and `users.controller`.
 It's best practice to put **shared** type definitions in a **dedicated** file.